Coast Guard rescues 2 from disabled sailing vessel 43 miles off North Island, Louisiana

 |Downloads:

-This work, Coast Guard rescues 2 from disabled sailing vessel 43 miles off North Island, Louisiana [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard rescues 2 from disabled sailing vessel 43 miles off North Island, Louisiana, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT